 The Australian Museum has a long history of presenting lectures and seminars on a variety of scientific and cultural topics.
-That tradition continues with the Australian Museum Research Institute Seminar Series, a platform for AMRI scientists and associates to present recent research and findings to their peers.
+That tradition continues with the Australian Museum Research Institute Seminar Series, a platform for AMRI scientists, associates and collaborators to present recent research and findings to their peers.

 Since 2020, many of these presentations have been delivered online due to the constraints of the COVID-19 pandemic.
 Below you can find some of these recordings.